 The City maintains two different types of proprietary funds.
 Enterprise funds and internal service funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses an enterprise fund to account for its electric operations.
-Internal service funds are an accounting convention used to accumulate and allocate costs internally among a City's various functions.
-The City uses an internal service fund to account for its Utilities Accounting Department (the "UAD").
+Internal service funds are an accounting convention used to account for its Utilities Accounting Department (the "UAD").
 The UAD primarily benefits the Electric Department and is therefore included in the business-type activities in the government-wide financial statements.
 The basic proprietary fund financial statements can be found on pages 19-21 of this reporting package.